dartuxa/Algorithms_Labs_2/lab1/report/answers.md

 ## Task D: Default Argument Behavior

 Question: Explain why the list keeps growing across multiple function calls.
-Answer: This happens because default values are evaluated only once—at the time the function is defined, not every time it is called.
+Answer: This happens because default values are evaluated only once-at the time the function is defined, not every time it is called.
 Because a list is mutable, the same object is reused across all calls to the function.
 Each call that modifies the list is affecting that single, persistent default object.